Searching for scalar field dark matter with LIGO

 These results assume a local dark matter density $\rho_\mathrm{CDM}=0.4$~GeV/cm$^3$ (as in \cite{freese2013} for the standard smooth DM halo model).
 Models in which DM forms a relaxion halo \cite{graham2015,kolb1993} predict local DM overdensities of up to $\rho_\mathrm{RH}/\rho_\mathrm{CDM}\leq 10^{16}$ \cite{savalle2019}.
 Our results impose significantly more stringent constraints on the coupling constants for higher assumed values of the DM density $\rho_\mathrm{A}>\rho_\mathrm{CDM}$: the constraint becomes more stringent by a factor $(\rho_\mathrm{A}/\rho_\mathrm{CDM})^{1/2}$ (see Eq.~\ref{eq:full_signal}).

 Our limits represent a several order of magnitude improvement on other direct searches in a band from \SIrange{10}{180}{\hertz} (roughly \SIrange{5e-14}{1e-12}{\electronvolt}).
 The main limiting factor being detector noise, we expect those results to be improved greatly in future LIGO runs and with future gravitational wave detectors.
-We emphasise in particular that the results could also be improved drastically by increasing mirror thickness differences in the interferometer arms.
+We emphasise in particular that the results could also be improved drastically by increasing mirror thickness differences in the interferometer arms, for which this study paves the way.